ESMCI/github-tools/tests/README.md

 ## Overview and quick start

-This `test` directory contains tests of the code in this repository, along with a Makefile to facilitate running these tests.
+This `tests` directory contains tests of the code in this repository, along with a Makefile to facilitate running these tests.
 Tests should be run by running `make` from this directory with an appropriate target.